pbek/QOwnNotes/webpage/src/installation/windows.md

 # Install on Microsoft Windows™

-Download the latest **Windows archive** from [QOwnNotes Releases on GitHub](https://github.com/pbek/QOwnNotes/releases) and unzip it to anywhere you like.
+Download the latest **Windows archive** from [QOwnNotes Releases on GitHub](https://github.com/pbek/QOwnNotes/releases) (look for a file called `QOwnNotes.zip`) and unzip it to anywhere you like.
 There is no installation needed!

 ::: warning
 If you want to use the **automatic updater** please make sure you unzip it to a place where your user account has write access to.
-By default your user account most likely **doesn't have write access** to places like `C:\Program Files (x86)` or `C:\Program Files`.
+By default, your user account most likely **doesn't have write access** to places like `C:\Program Files (x86)` or `C:\Program Files`.
 :::